ManitB320/multi-agent-system/README.md

 Render Link: https://multi-agent-rag-system-1r2n.onrender.com/

+⚠️NOTE: I highly recommend running the local version to see the systems full capability as the render version is being run on its free tier service.
+Due to this there are RAM limitations when performing heavier tasks like uploading a pdf for our RAG or performing a web search.
+This means anything pertaining to pdf_agent and web_agent will not work most of the time.
+The arxiv agent isn't as heavy so you may use it freely.
+Example question: "Summarize recent research done in astrophysics in 5 points."

 ## Architecture Overview

 This project implements a **Multi-Agent Retrieval-Augmented Generation (RAG)** system designed for dynamic and source-agnostic querying.
 The system intelligently routes user requests to specialized agents to ensure contextually relevant and accurate responses.